brandur/sorg/content/drafts/ruby-scale.md

 auto-completion, and other functions that are invaluable for developer productivity.

+There are options available, but they're almost entirely heuristically based; they might provide some gain in working speed, but are neither accurate or reliable.

 !fig src="/assets/ruby-scale/tooling.jpg" caption="Good tooling is sadly lacking/impossible."

 ## Other languages (#other-languages)